Free Consultation: (203) 212-9996Tap to Call This Lawyer

 Biography

 Alan Harrison is a mechanical and nuclear engineer who served as an officer in the United States Navy Submarine Force before becoming an attorney.
-He addresses clients' legal matters with diligence and precision.
-He has practiced as an attorney since 2010.
-He especially enjoys helping small and medium business owners and founders with the legal issues that arise when starting and operating a closely held business.
+He has practiced as an attorney since 2010, and addresses clients' legal matters with diligence and precision.
+Alan especially enjoys helping small and medium business owners and founders with the legal issues that arise when starting and operating a closely held business.
 LLC and partnership agreements and disputes are a part of his practice.
 He also can address intellectual property risks, procurement, and protection.

 Practice Areas